CBN-IT/cbn-table/docs/data-table.md

 Each table column has a `name` and a data `type` attribute.
 Those are used to fetch and interpret the appropriate values from each item / row (which is usually an object).

-For example, the column definition `{ "name": "age", "type": "numeric" }` fetches the `age` property of each row and uses them as numbers (for filtering and sorting).
+For example, the column definition `{ "name": "age", "type": "integer" }` fetches the `age` property of each row and uses them as numbers (for filtering and sorting).

 The `cbn-data-table` element supports customizable data processing callbacks: